Token Tracers

 ...
 (P) ... \1

-the back-reference \1 can be separated from P when following holds:
+the back-reference \1 can be separated from P when the following conditions are satisfied:

 1. P doesn’t contain back-references which means it is self contained.